pasvit/pokedex/README.md

 1. **PokemonViewModel**
 2. **PokemonListViewModel**

-The first contains all the information to represent a pokemon while the second contains all the information to represent <br>the list of pokemon, therefore also an array of **PokemonViewModels**.
+The first contains all the information to represent a pokemon while the second contains all the information to represent the list of pokemon, therefore also an array of **PokemonViewModels**.

-Specifically, **PokemonViewModel** binds to **PokemonTableViewCell**, which is the view that represents the pokemon in the<br> list.
+Specifically, **PokemonViewModel** binds to **PokemonTableViewCell**, which is the view that represents the pokemon in the list.

-While, **PokemonListViewModel** binds to the **PokemonListViewController** which contains the<br> list of pokemon.
+While, **PokemonListViewModel** binds to the **PokemonListViewController** which contains the list of pokemon.

-Even in the event that an error or a change of state occurs such as the end of loading of other pokemon, the<br> **PokemonListViewModel** always binds on the view to update.
+Even in the event that an error or a change of state occurs such as the end of loading of other pokemon, the **PokemonListViewModel** always binds on the view to update.

 ### Services
 The **PokemonService** class takes care of making backend calls and getting data (M).